kosztkas/project_env/README.md

 ### Necessary setup

-1. Setting values for the following in the variables.tf file or through the environment variables:
+1. Setting values for the following either in the variables.tf file or terraform.tfvars or via env_vars:
     - AWS_ACCESS_KEY
     - AWS_SECRET_KEY
     - the VPC ID